Skip to main content

 Review Process

-After you have submitted all of your materials, our jurors review the completed applications in their domain and submit their recommendations to the Committee of Selection.
-After the Committee of Selection approves their choices, the list of new Fellows is submitted to the Board of Trustees to confirm these Fellowship appointments.
+After you have submitted all of your materials, our advisers (readers or jurors, depending on the field) review the completed applications in their domains and submit recommendations to the Committee of Selection.
+The Committee of Selection considers advisers’ recommendations and finalizes a list of Nominees to be sent to the Board of Trustees for review and approval.
 Typically, new Fellows are announced in April.

 Rigor, fairness, and confidentiality

-During the Guggenheim Fellowship selection process, expert jurors—some of whom may be your peers—carefully assess each application, ensuring that the evaluation is impartial, comprehensive, and of the highest possible standard.
-We keep the identities of the jurors confidential, guaranteeing a fair and meticulous review and ensuring that the focus stays squarely on the merit and originality of your work.
+The Foundation has a network of several hundred advisers who either meet at the Foundation offices to look at applicants’ work or receive application materials to read offsite.
+During the Guggenheim Fellowship selection process, our expert advisers carefully assess each application, ensuring that the evaluation is impartial, comprehensive, and of the highest possible standard.
+We keep the identities of the advisers confidential, guaranteeing a fair and meticulous review and ensuring that the focus stays squarely on the merit and originality of your work.